AaronTaylorG33K/LiquidTables/README.md

 ## REFACTOR IN THE WORKS ON BRANCH `refactoring for reusability`

-The new one is based on being a re-usable component which builds its columns and rows ambigiously.
+The new one is based on being a re-usable component that builds its columns and rows ambigiously.
 This one also resembles a classic spreadsheet a bit better.
+Much better code than on `main`
 <img width="1056" alt="Screenshot 2024-09-11 at 9 05 28 PM" src="https://github.com/user-attachments/assets/56516d5f-f7ef-4d1e-83c3-6f808f05d57f">

+## PROTOTYPE BUILD `main`

+This was not done with any sort of best practice in mind when building the front end, it was a rapid prototype for proof of concept.
+This currently supports bidirectional websocket communication.

 <img width="925" alt="Screenshot 2024-09-10 at 2 33 36 PM" src="https://github.com/user-attachments/assets/af9f9fa9-2e98-4ae1-adee-a0e626777275">